 Employee Stock Purchase Plan.
-Our Employee Stock Purchase Plan was adopted by our board of directors in February 2000, and we anticipate it will be approved at our shareholders' meeting in March 2000.
+Our Employee Stock Purchase Plan was adopted by our board of directors in February 2000, and approved by our shareholders in March 2000.
 A total of 1,000,000 shares of common stock has been reserved for issuance under the purchase plan.
 As of the date of this prospectus, no shares have been issued under the purchase plan.

 The purchase plan, which is intended to qualify under Section 423 of the Internal Revenue Code, contains consecutive offer periods that are generally twelve months in duration.
 The offer periods start and end on April 1st and March 31st of each year, except for the first offer period, which will commence on the date immediately preceding the first date on which a share of common stock is quoted on the Nasdaq National Market or a successor quotation system and will end on March 31, 2001.
 Employees are eligible to participate if they are customarily employed by us or any participating subsidiary for at least 20 hours per week.
 However, no employees may be granted a right to purchase shares of our common stock under the purchase plan (1) to the extent that, immediately after the grant of the right to purchase shares of our common stock, the employee would own, or be treated as owning, stock possessing 5% or more of the total combined voting power or value of all classes of our capital stock or (2) to the extent that his or her rights to purchase shares of our common stock under all of our employee stock purchase plans accrues at a rate which exceed \$25,000 worth of shares of our common stock for each calendar year.
-The purchase plan permits participants to purchase compensation.
+The purchase plan permits participants to purchase common stock through payroll deductions of up to 15% of the participant's base compensation.
 Base compensation is defined as the participant's gross base compensation, excluding overtime payments, sales commissions, incentive compensation, bonuses, expense reimbursements, fringe benefits and other special payments.
 The maximum number of shares a participant may purchase with respect to a single offer period is 2,500 shares.